medik8s/fence-agents-remediation/README.md

 ## Advantages

-* Robustness - FAR has direct feedback from the traditional Application Programming Interface (API) call (e.g., IPMI) about the result of the fence action without using the Kubernetes API.
+* Robustness - FAR has direct feedback from the agent's management Application Programming Interface (API) call (e.g., IPMI) about the result of the fence action without using the Kubernetes API.
 * Speed - FAR is rapid since it can reboot a node and receive an acknowledgment from the API call while other remediators might need to wait a safe time till they can expect the node to be rebooted.
-* Availability - FAR has high availiabilty by running with two replicas of its pod, and when the leader of these two pods is evicted, then the other one takes control and reduces FAR downtime.
+* Availability - FAR has high availability by running with two replicas of its pod, and when the leader of these two pods is evicted, then the other one takes control and reduces FAR downtime.
 * Diversity - FAR includes several fence agents from a large known set of upstream fencing agents for bare metal servers, virtual machines, cloud platforms, etc.
 * Adjustability - FAR allows to set up different parameters for running the API call that remediates the node.